The musical Wardles

 ———————————————————————————————————————————————–

-Parents James and Martha Wardle
+James and Martha Wardle, and their children

-Like his wife Martha Deboard, needlemaker James Wardle was born in Coleorton, Leicestershire, and after their marriage in September 1835 the couple lived in that county before coming to Ilkeston in the early 1850’s, with children Sarah Ann and Joseph.
+Like his wife Martha Deboard (1815-?), needlemaker James Wardle (1815-1873) was born in Coleorton, Leicestershire, and after their marriage on September 7th, 1835 the couple lived in that county before coming to Ilkeston in the early 1850’s, with children Sarah Ann and Joseph.
+Their son John Thomas was born in Ilkeston on February 22nd, 1854.

 James was initially employed by needlemaker Benjamin Tatham of Kensington and the family lived in Nottingham Road.

 At the May General Election of 1929 the Ilkeston Advertiser calculated that Sarah Ann was probably the oldest person in the town to cast her vote, and walked both ways to the polling station to do so.
 She was then aged 93.
+When her daughter Sarah Ann junior died in November 1931, Sarah Ann senior moved on to live with her elder son, grocer Herbert Johnson, in Lenton, Nottingham and she died there in April 1935, aged 99.

 Almost up to her death Sarah Ann was reported to be in good health, wonderfully active, a keen reader of newspapers and with a lively interest in current affairs.
 On Sunday evenings she would enjoy listening to son Herbert play hymns on his organ, singing along with him.